Aboriginal and Torres Strait Islander people are warned that this website may contain images and voices of deceased persons.

 History of the camp

-Informal camps existed in several Perth and Fremantle locations, with many expanding traditional indigenous camping areas, and the Smelters Camp also provided a home for miners, stockmen, itinerants, travellers and migrants.
+Informal camps existed in many Perth and Fremantle locations, often following traditional Nyungar camping areas.
+The Smelters Camp also provided a home for miners, stockmen, itinerants, travellers and migrants.
 The camp was a symbolic microcosm of changes in society and along this coastline.

 Government land takeover